-Table A-7 Differences between Issue C and Issue D
+Table A-8 Differences between Issue C and Issue D

 Change Topics affected Added Windows Server 2008 R2 and Ubuntu 10.04 LTS 32/64 to the list of platforms supported, and included a note about Cygwin support.
-1.1.2 Host platform support for ARM® Compiler on page 1-14 Removed Windows Vista and Solaris from the list of platforms supported.
+1.1.2 Host platform support for ARM [®] Compiler on page 1-14 Removed Windows Vista and Solaris from the list of platforms supported.
 Added a description of how to set up the DS-5 environment to use the 64-bit linker.
 1.3.2 Changing to the 64-bit linker (standalone product) on page 1-18 Updated the list of environment variables.
 Removed ARMCCnnBIN, because it is not used by any of the tools.
-1.7 Toolchain environment variables on page 1-23
+1.7 Toolchain environment variables on page 1-22

-Table A-8 Differences between Issue A and Issue B
+Table A-9 Differences between Issue A and Issue B

 Change Topics affected Added details about the 64-bit version of armlink to list of tools.
-1.1.1 Summary of ARM® Compiler tools on page 1-12 Added a topic on how to change to using the 64-bit linker.
-1.3.2 Changing to the 64-bit linker (standalone product) on page 1-18
+1.1.1 Summary of ARM [®] Compiler tools on page 1-12 Added a topic on how to change to using the 64-bit linker.
+1.3.2 Changing to the 64-bit linker (standalone product) on page 1-18 Added the environment variables required for using the 64-bit linker.
+1.7 Toolchain environment variables on page 1-22 Added a note about the 64-bit version of armlink.
+1.3 ARM® Compiler support on 64-bit host platforms on page 1-18